Faculty National and Global Recognition

 - Won the Semi-Finalist for the short film "Let Me Dance" from the Alternative Film Festival on July 1, 2020.

-Sherif Kamel, dean and professor of management, School of Business
+Sherif Kamel, dean and professor of management, School of Business has been awarded the following:

 - Received a Certificate of Recognition from the European Foundation for Management Development (EFMD Global), Belgium, in January 2021 for his outstanding commitment and contribution to driving excellence in management education globally in his role of Steering Committee member for the EFMD Middle East and Africa Conference amid the turbulence brought by the exceptional circumstances.